-In order to attract the top talent to your job openings, you’re going to have to convince them that your organisation is great place to work and the role is perfect for them.
+In order to attract the top talent to your job openings, you’re going to have to convince them that your organization is a great place to work and the role is perfect for them.
 But how can you go about doing this?

-It takes more than a well-worded job description to persuade some of the most sought after candidates to apply for the role, so you need to appeal to these individuals by sharing quality, informative content.
-The most effective content will tell your company’s story and provide people with a strong basis for wanting to go for the role and join the organisation.
+It takes more than a well-worded job description to persuade some of the most sought-after candidates to apply for the role, so you need to appeal to these individuals by sharing quality, informative content.
+The most effective content will tell your company’s story and provide people with a solid basis for wanting to go for the role and join the organization.

-So what content do you really need to win over the eligible applicants?
+So, what content do you need to win over the eligible applicants?

-To create content that is going to appeal to your desired audience, you need to know what they want and need from a job.
-You must be able to answer any questions they may have and provide them with what they are looking for, or chances are that they will seek opportunities elsewhere.
+To create content that will appeal to your desired audience, you need to know what they want and need from a job.
+You must be able to answer any questions they may have and provide them with what they are looking for, or chances are they will seek opportunities elsewhere.

-You may be familiar with Abraham Maslow’s ‘Hierarchy of Needs’ theory, that suggest that people must first satisfy a series of basic human needs, such as food, safety and comfort, before they can achieve personal growth and development.
+You may be familiar with Abraham Maslow’s ‘Hierarchy of Needs’ theory, which suggests that people must first satisfy a series of basic human needs, such as food, safety, and comfort, before they can achieve personal growth and development.
 This theory can also be related to the types of content required to persuade somebody to apply for a role at your organisation.
 Like in Maslow’s theory, you must satisfy one layer of the pyramid to then be able to move onto the next level.

 This diagram, courtesy of our friends at TMP, outlines the 5 essential ‘levels’ of content you must meet in order to attract the best employees to your job openings.

 You firstly need to explain what your company does, for example what do you make/sell, or do you provide a service?